pnp/blog/content/post/build-a-vacation-tracker-app-with-Lists-and-Sharepoint-for-teams/index.md

 ![Vacation tracker with filters embedded in a SharePoint page.png](images/image3.png "Vacation tracker with filters embedded in a SharePoint page")

 If you would like to set this up for your team, follow the below steps under “Creating the vacation tracker using the lists app in Teams”.
-If you would like to extend that and add additional capability of dynamic filtering illustrated in the image above, follow the steps under “Extending the vacation tracker for dynamic filtering using SharePoint page in Teams”
+If you would like to extend that and add additional capability of dynamic filtering illustrated in the image above, follow the steps under “Extending the vacation tracker for dynamic filtering using SharePoint page in Teams.”